Mahendra P. Lama: Recent engagements

 He is the principal author of the 'North East Region Vision 2035' of NITI Aayog, New Delhi (2021).

+He has been a member of the prestigious Interview Board for the all-India Civil Services Examinations conducted by the Union Public Service Commission and also at the state level in Public Service Commissions.
+He has also been in the jury of Sahitya Akademy Award and National Fellows Selection Committee of the Ministry of Culture, Government of India.

 In the last few years, the President of India has nominated Lama to eight institutions of India as her/his representative.
 Lama has also been nominated by the University Grants Commission in various Review Committees of the Central and State Universities, as the Chairman of the Area Studies Programme and member Commonwealth Fellowship Selection Committee.
-He has also been a member of the prestigious Interviews Board for the all India Civil Services Examinations conducted by the Union Public Service Commission and also at the state level in Public Service Commission of Sikkim.